-Evaluation at a Basin scale will adopt a combination of aggregated area scale evaluation and Basinwide evaluation considering annual and multi-year evaluation and is based on the approaches of Capon et al. (2018).
-It is expected that as the length of the temporal data set increases, so will our capacity to evaluate outcomes.
-The original framing for the LTIM project (Gawne et al. 2013) expected that outcomes for vegetation diversity would become apparent at a time scale of greater than 10 years (Figure 1).
+Evaluation at a Basin scale will adopt a combination of aggregated area scale evaluation and Basin-wide evaluation considering annual and multi-year evaluation and is based on the approaches of Capon et al. (2018).
+It is expected that as the length of the temporal dataset increases, so will our capacity to evaluate outcomes.
+The original framing for the LTIM project (Gawne et al. 2013) expected that outcomes for vegetation diversity would become apparent at a time scale of greater than 10 years (Figure 3).

-Figure 1 An illustration of the spatial and temporal relationships between elements of the vegetation objectives hierarchy.
+Figure 3 An illustration of the spatial and temporal relationships between elements of the vegetation objectives hierarchy.
 The yellow boxes represent aspects of the Level 3 vegetation objective for which cause-effect diagrams have been developed.
 From Gawne et al. (2013)

-Evaluation will be based on the following analyses, which largely follows that described in Capon et al. (2018):
+Evaluation builds on the approaches described in Capon et al. (2018) and is described in more detail below.